woodzofficial/audio-slicer/README.md

 ## Performance

-This script runs over 400x faster than real-time on an Intel i& 8750H CPU.
+This application runs over 400x faster than real-time on an Intel i7 8750H CPU.
 Speed may vary according to your CPU and your disk.
-Though `Slicer` is thread-safe, multi-threading does not seem neccessary due to the I/O bottleneck.